 Annotate a block.
 See Set Block Annotation Properties.

-Change the block icon, for example, display a graphic on the block.
-Use a mask to achieve this effect.
+Change the block icon.
+For example, you can use a mask to display a graphic on a block.
 A mask also enables you to design a custom interface for a block.
 To learn about masks, see Masking Fundamentals.

 To improve your diagram layout and appearance, in the Format tab, click Auto Arrange.
 This option:

-Alternatively, you can try improving the shapes of signal lines.
-To try to improve the shape of a single line, select it and, from the action bar, select Auto-route Line.
+Alternatively, you can try improving the shapes of individual signal lines.
+Select the signal line and, from the action bar, select Auto-route Line.
 The line redraws if a better route between model elements is possible.

-You can try to improve multiple lines using Auto-route Lines.
-To access Auto-route Lines from the action bar, select either a block or multiple model elements using a drag box.
+You can try to improve multiple lines by using Auto-route Lines.
+To access Auto-route Lines from the action bar, select a block or select multiple model elements by dragging a box around the elements.

-You can change the orientation of a block or a group of blocks by rotating in 90-degree increments or by flipping.
-Rotate or flip blocks to fit better in the model, for example, in feedback loops.
-You might also need to rotate so that input ports align with output ports or to make better use of the model canvas.
+You can change the orientation of a block or a group of blocks by rotating blocks in 90-degree increments or by flipping the blocks.
+Rotating or flipping blocks can help them fit better in the model, such as in feedback loops, where the blocks are connected to each other in a loop.
+You might also need to rotate a block so that the block input ports align with output ports or to make better use of the model canvas.

 The figure shows a Gain block flipped to simplify a feedback loop diagram.

-Blocks rotate when you place them on a signal line that has an orientation other than left to right.
-For example, if the signal goes from bottom to top and you place a block on it, the block rotates with its ports up.
+Blocks automatically rotate when you place them on a signal line that has an orientation other than left to right.
+For example, if the signal goes from bottom to top and you place a block on it, the block rotates to align with the signal.